 How To Get To Sapa, Vietnam

 To reach Sapa, you will head Northwest from Hanoi.
 Sapa is on the slopes of the Hong Lien Son Mountains.
-Access is limited and you have meandering mountain roads to experience!
+Access is limited and you will pass through meandering mountain roads.

 Personally, we didn’t see the benefit to traveling by train and changing in Lao Cai.
 Especially when it’s cheaper by bus.
 Plus, the bus left Hanoi closer to where we were staying in the old quarter.